2017 UH Mānoa Awards

 Jeff Kuhn is an astronomer with the Institute for Astronomy.
 He is a physicist who joined UH in 1998 to study the sun.
 He is internationally recognized for improving our understanding of the global properties of the sun, its mean structure, rotation and the physics of its variability.
 On Haleakalā, he built a telescope that measures the weak magnetism of the sun’s outer atmosphere.
 This unusual instrument demonstrates how the Daniel K. Inouye Solar Telescope, now under construction on Haleakalā, will revolutionize our understanding of the inconstant sun’s effect on the Earth.
 He currently works on optical concepts that may someday enable large, next-generation instruments to detect signatures of life on nearby exoplanets.
 He is also a vocal advocate for university efforts to engage non-academic partners with academic researchers in order to create useful technologies.

 Frances Davis Award for Excellence in Undergraduate Teaching

-The Frances Davis Award for Excellence in Undergraduate Teaching recognizes dedication and demonstrated excellence as teachers of undergraduate students.
+The Frances Davis Award for Excellence in Undergraduate Teaching for a faculty and a graduate assistant recognizes dedication and demonstrated excellence as teachers of undergraduate students.
 It was established as a memorial to the late Frances Davis, who taught mathematics at Leeward Community College and UH Mānoa for 19 years.

 Frances Davis Award for Excellence in Undergraduate Teaching for a Graduate Assistant

-Robert W. Clopton Award for Outstanding Service to the Community
+Robert W. Clopton Award for Distinguished Service to the Community

 The Robert W. Clopton Award for Outstanding Service to the Community recognizes a UH Mānoa faculty member for playing a socially significant role by applying intellectual leadership and academic expertise to the improvement of the community.
 The award was established as a memorial to longtime Mānoa College of Education Professor Robert Clopton and first awarded in 1977.